Skip to content

 If the irritation is caused by a reaction to the silicone, many of the thigh highs we carry can be special ordered without a silicone band, and you will use either a garter belt or skin glue (It Stays) to keep the stockings in place.
 We stock Jobst Relief thigh highs without a silicone band.

-Q. How do I care for my compression garment?
+How do I take care of my compression stockings?

 Every product we sell has detailed laundry instructions included in the packaging.
-On our website, you'll find laundry instructions for each product under the MORE INFO tab.
 Some brands can be machine washed and dried, some just machine washed, some require hand washing and air drying.

 As with any item made of fabric, it will last longer if it's hand washed and air dried, but this can be difficult.
 If you machine wash your stockings, use a mild detergent and warm or cold water, never hot.
 If your stockings are sheer, use a lingerie bag to prevent snags.
 If you machine dry, use a low heat setting.
 Silicone top-bands will loose their softness more quickly if machine dried.
 And finally, wash them daily.
 This removes dirt and oils from your skin that can break-down the spandex, and it returns the stocking to its original shape and size.